-JSA Occupation and Industry Analysis also uses a customised report produced by the ABS, with employment data by industry and occupation.
+JSA Occupation and Industry Analysis also uses a customised report produced by the ABS at the end of each calendar year, with employment data by industry and occupation.
 From this customised report, Atlas showcases the top employing industries for each occupation, and the main occupations within each industry.
-These are available from the Industry and Occupations tabs respectively.
+These are available from the Industry and Occupation views respectively.